How can you whiten teeth?

 What methods are there to whiten teeth?

-1. Professional teeth whitening at the dentist
+1. Professional dental bleaching at the dentist

 Advantages

-• Quickly visible results
+• quickly visible results

 • medically supervised treatment

-• even brightening
+• even whitening

-• individually tailored
+• individually customized

 Often, an LED or laser lamp is also used to enhance the effect.